ManasHarsh/Awesome-Web3-security/README.md

-# Hacking-Web3
+# Awesome Web3 hacking/security
-A curated list of resources for learning web3 hacking
+### A curated list of resources for learning web3 hacking and securing them.